riccardoobassoo02-star/modo-bess-analyser/README.md

-# ⚡🔋 BESS Arbitrage Analyser · ERCOT
+# ⚡🔋 BESS Arbitrage Analyser - ERCOT

-An interactive tool to evaluate battery energy storage (BESS) revenue from day-ahead energy arbitrage in the ERCOT market, including full project financial analysis.
+An interactive simplified tool to evaluate BESS revenue from day-ahead energy arbitrage in the ERCOT market, including full project financial analysis.

 Built as part of the **Modo Energy Open Tech Challenge**.